 The emergency switch can have three key positions:

-• - I - switched off, while the button is not pressed and is fixed with a locking flag (movement mode);
+• - I - off, while the button is not pressed and fixed with a stop flag (driving mode);

-• - II - mode of turning off the “+ battery” and turning on the alarm; to do this, turn the locking flag and press the button until it is in a fixed position;
+• - II - "+ АКБ" shutdown mode and emergency signaling activation, for this purpose, turn the locking flag and press the button to the fixed position;

-• - III - switching off the battery is done by pressing the switch key to the extreme (not fixed position).
-After you stop pressing the key returns to position "II".
+• - III - battery shutdown, is performed by pressing the switch key to the extreme (non-fixed) position.
+After stopping pressing, the key returns to the "II" position.

 Attention!
-It is prohibited to hold the emergency switch key in the extreme (not fixed) position for more than two seconds
+It is prohibited to hold the emergency switch button in the extreme (non-fixed) position for more than two seconds

 Emergency door control system

-When an emergency (emergency) opening of the passenger compartment door occurs, a buzzer is activated, which rings until the driver closes the door.
+When the passenger door is opened in an emergency (emergency) manner, a buzzer is activated and rings until the driver closes the door.

-When a passenger presses the “Stop on demand” button, an intermittent ((4-5) sound pulses) buzzer signal appears and the indicator lamp lights up in a flashing mode until the bus stops and the door opens for the passenger to disembark.
+When the passenger presses the "Stop on Demand" button, an intermittent ((4-5) sound pulses) buzzer signal is generated and the control lamp lights up in a flashing mode until the bus stops and the door opens for the passenger to disembark.

-When the emergency door is opened (single-door modification of the bus), a continuous buzzer signal occurs and the second door lights up warning lamp with the "Door" symbol until the emergency door closes and the latch returns to its original position.
+When the emergency door is opened (single-door bus modification), a continuous buzzer signal is generated and the second indicator lamp with the "Door" symbol until the emergency door is closed and the latch returns to its original position.

-The electric windshield wiper is driven by a DC electric motor.
+The electric windscreen wiper is driven by a DC motor.

-The electric motor is turned on by a switch that provides two speeds of rotation of the electric motor armature.
+The electric motor is switched on by a switch that provides two rotation speeds of the electric motor anchor.

-The motor circuit includes a thermal bimetallic vibration fuse mounted on the wiper gear housing.
+A thermal bimetallic vibration fuse is included in the electric motor circuit, mounted on the windscreen wiper gearbox housing.

-To set the windshield wiper blade to its extreme position when turning it on, there is a limit switch.
+A limit switch is provided to set the windscreen wiper blade to the extreme position when it is switched on.

-Rotation from the electric motor shaft to the brush drive shaft is transmitted through a worm gear.
+Rotation from the electric motor shaft to the brush drive shaft is transmitted via a worm gear.

-For proper operation of the windshield wiper, it is necessary to prevent prolonged operation of the blades on dry glass in order to avoid overheating of the electric motor and scratches on the glass, and also to prevent gasoline or oil from getting on the rubber bands of the brushes to avoid their warping.
+For proper operation of the windscreen wiper, it is necessary to prevent prolonged operation of the brushes on dry glass to avoid overheating of the electric motor and scratches on the glass, and also to prevent gasoline or oil from getting on the glass on the rubber bands of the brushes to prevent them from warping.

 Blower fan

-If the electric motor commutator becomes oily or burns, wipe it with a rag soaked in gasoline.
+If the electric motor collector is oily or burnt, wipe it with a rag soaked in gasoline.

 If this does not help, clean the collector with glass sandpaper.
 Then blow with compressed air.

-Check the pressure of the brushes, which should be (2-4) N.
+Check the brush pressure, which should be (2-4) N.

 Fuses

-All bus power consumer circuits are protected by fuses.
+All bus current consumer circuits are protected by fuses.

-The bus has 5 fuse blocks: 1 block of “power” fuses BPR-5-4, located in the battery box on the right side, 3 blocks BPR13 and 1 block BPR2.02, located near the steering column.
+The bus uses 5 fuse blocks: 1 block of "power" fuses BPR-5-4, located in the battery box on the right side, 3 blocks BPR13 and 1 block BPR2.02, located near the steering column.

 The layout of the fuse blocks near the steering column is shown in Fig. 2.